Merck Manual

 Secondhand smoke

-Secondhand smoke is tobacco smoke that is exhaled by a smoker or given off from the end of a lit cigarette.
-Secondhand smoke is linked to the same neoplastic, respiratory, and cardiovascular diseases that threaten active smokers.
+Secondhand smoke is tobacco smoke that is exhaled by a person smoking or given off from the end of a lit cigarette.
+Secondhand smoke is linked to the same neoplastic, respiratory, and cardiovascular diseases that threaten people who smoke.
 The risk of illness is related to dose.
-For example, between spouses, average risk is increased by about 20% for lung cancer and by about 20 to 30% for coronary artery disease.
+For example, between spouses, average risk is increased by approximately 20% for lung cancer and by approximately 20 to 30% for coronary artery disease.
+(See also CDC: Secondhand Smoke.)

 Children exposed to cigarette smoke lose more school days because of illness than nonexposed children.
-Treating children for smoking-related illnesses is estimated to cost $4.6 billion/year.
+Treating children for smoking-related illnesses has been estimated to cost $4.6 billion/year (2).

-Overall, secondhand smoke is estimated to cause 50,000 to 60,000 deaths each year in the US (between 2% and 3% of all deaths), with lost productivity costs due to premature deaths from secondhand smoke exposure estimated to be $5.6 billion per year.
-These findings have led states and municipalities across the US to ban smoking within workplaces in an effort to protect the health of workers and others from the substantive risks of environmental tobacco smoke.
-In 2000, no state or the District of Columbia had a comprehensive indoor smoke-free ordinance in effect, this increased to 26 by the end of 2010, and one additional state was added by the end of 2015.
+Overall, secondhand smoke is estimated to cause more than 41,000 deaths each year in the United States (between 2% and 3% of all deaths), with lost productivity costs due to premature deaths from secondhand smoke exposure estimated to be $5.6 billion per year (in 2006) (1).
+These findings led states and municipalities across the United States to ban smoking within workplaces in an effort to protect the health of workers and others from the substantive risks of environmental tobacco smoke.
+In 2000, no state or the District of Columbia had a comprehensive indoor smoke-free ordinance in effect.
+This increased to 26 by the end of 2010, and one additional state was added by the end of 2015.
+Subsequently, 28 states, Washington DC, Puerto Rico, and the US Virgin Islands have comprehensive smoke-free air laws covering workplaces, restaurants, and bars.
 In some states without statewide comprehensive smoke-free laws, substantial progress has been made at the local level in adopting comprehensive smoke-free laws.
-However, 8 states without statewide comprehensive smoke-free laws (Connecticut, Florida, New Hampshire, North Carolina, Oklahoma, Pennsylvania, Tennessee, and Virginia) have preemption statutes that prohibit adoption of local smoke-free laws.
+However, 7 states without statewide comprehensive smoke-free laws (Florida, New Hampshire, North Carolina, Oklahoma, Pennsylvania, Tennessee, and Virginia) have preemption statutes that prohibit adoption of local smoke-free air laws.
+(See also American Lung Association: Smokefree Air Laws)

-Smoking during pregnancy increases the risk of spontaneous abortion, ectopic pregnancy, preterm birth, and congenital defects ( see Social and Illicit Drugs During Pregnancy Social and Illicit Drugs During Pregnancy Drugs are used in over half of all pregnancies, and prevalence of use is increasing.
-The most commonly used drugs include antiemetics, antacids, antihistamines, analgesics, antimicrobials, diuretics... read more ).
+Smoking during pregnancy increases the risk of spontaneous abortion, ectopic pregnancy, preterm birth, and congenital defects.
 Infants born of mothers who smoke tend to have a lower birth weight and are at increased risk of

 Indirect effects of smoking